 You will get to a screen that looks like this.

 Select “Write Firmware”, in the next screen, you should see the firmware that you just downloaded and placed in the “FIRMWARE” folder.
 Select it and the flashing process will begin.

 Use Companion to Flash OpenTX After

 After you flashed the OpenTX 2.3 firmware for the first time, you should be able to use the Companion for any future firmware updating. (seems to work in my case)

 Nightly Builds Startup Warning

 Problem with running Nightly built firmware is that you always get a warning at startup saying “version not safe to fly”.
-I don’t think there is no way to remove it until you flash a stable release firmware version.
+I don’t think there is a way to remove it until you flash a stable release firmware.
 So you just have to live with that for now.